SteCiu01/DAX-and-Data-Modelling/DAX-Codes/Filter-by-Measures/README.md

         ),

     // we need to remove CHILD_ID from being filtered in the visual to properly filter based on parent level (as this is the lower level of hierarchy in the matrix)
     // in case we want to be able to choose the range for the child level we need to remove this ALLSELECTED.
-In this case the filter range will apply to the child_id
     ALLSELECTED(MyCompanyPositions[Child_ID])
 )